 - TESS: Hot Dog!
 A chance at seeing Paris in the springtime?
 Do you even have to ask?

-- TRENT: Well, monsieur Le Comte, we would be glad to accompany you on your return home.
-We’ve been in need of a holiday and, while I share your scepticism about the curse, there really are some features of your story that interest me.
+- TRENT: Well, Monsieur Le Comte, we would be glad to accompany you on your return home.
+We’ve been in need of a holiday and, while I share your skepticism about the curse, there really are some features of your story that interest me.

 - ANTOINE: Wonderful.
 I am very glad to hear it… and, but look, here comes our dinner…

 - WAITER: Monsieurs and Mademoiselle, forgive the interruption but your dinner is served.

 - SOUND: CLINKING OF CUTLERY ETC. AS FOOD IS PLACED ON THE TABLE – FADE OUT.

 - MUSIC: NEUTRAL SCENE ENDER – LET IT FINISH.

 SCENE 2: (EXT) TRAIN PLATFORM – MID AFTERNOON (PORTER, ANTOINE)